 Types of Cells | In the Living Organisms & Their Functions

-Cells are the fundamental units of life, and hence all the living organisms are made of cells.
+Cells are the fundamental units of life, and all living organisms are made of cells.

-These cells are of different types based on their structure, function, and role in the body physiology.
+These cells are of different types based on their structure, function, and role in the body’s physiology.

 Though all the cells have their internal physiology, there are many differences among them.

-Here we discuss broadly about different cells in living beings.
+Here, we discuss broadly different cells in living beings.

-You can also read types of cells in the human body alone.
+You can also read the types of cells in the human body alone.

 Types of cells